 Many of our regulars are seasoned jazz buffs.
 The afternoon lull gives me the chance to listen to a selection of tunes.
-I am able to study album cover notes to see which musicians play on which tunes.
-Jazz players are often not household names so it seems a good idea for a rookie jazz bar proprietor to build up his knowledge.
-I am able to pick out passages that I can refer to, an improvised saxophone break, a change of time signature or perhaps a hidden piano melody.
+I can study album cover notes to see which musicians play on which tunes.
+Jazz players are often not household names, so it seems a good idea for a rookie jazz bar proprietor to build up his knowledge.
+I can pick out passages that I can refer to, an improvised saxophone break, a change of time signature or perhaps a hidden piano melody.
 There’s not much point in claiming to be being a jazz fan if you don’t appreciate the subtle nuances of the form.
 You might as well listen to Olly Murs or Sam Smith.

-Jazmin likes to get out in the afternoons so I often take the opportunity to relax in a comfy chair with an iced coffee and a good book, Haruki Murakami, Philip C. Dark, that kind of thing.
+Jazmin likes to get out in the afternoons, so I often take the opportunity to relax in a comfy chair with an iced coffee and a good book, Haruki Murakami, Philip C. Dark, that kind of thing.
 I like a little quirkiness.
 Life can be too serious.
 There’s nothing better than a gentle read with some old standards playing softly in the background.
-I am doing so when the tall man in the light-coloured suit walks in.
+I am doing so when a tall man in the light-coloured suit walks in.
 I have not seen him before.
-He has a dark complexion, not black, not white, not even brown but a colour you just can’t put into words, and slicked back hair with a quiff that seems to defy gravity.
+He has a dark complexion, not black, not white, not even brown but a colour you can’t put into words.
+He has slicked back hair with a quiff that seems to defy gravity.
 He has a facial scar and a thick gold necklace.
 He could easily be auditioning for a David Lynch film.
-Louche is not quite the word I am looking for but it is close.
+Louche is not quite the word I am looking for, but it is close.
 He orders a large Plymouth gin and bitters.
 He is of indeterminable race.
 His accent is impossible to place.
 For all I know, he might be from Mars.